-Both tabs also show backup comments and allow for adding, editing and deleting comments to the selected backup version.
-If a backup version does not have comments, click the Add comment icon, then type your comments in the comments area and click the Save icon.
-If there is already a comment, you can edit it for the current version only.
-To do this, click Edit comment for current version, type a new comment and click the Save icon to save the changed comment or the Cancel icon to cancel the changes.
+Both tabs also show backup comments, and allow for adding, editing and deleting comments to the selected backup version.
+If a backup version does not have comments, click the Add comment icon (), then type your comments in the comments area and click the Save icon.
+If there is already a comment, you can edit it after clicking the Edit icon.
+Having finished editing, click the Save icon to save the changed comment or the Cancel icon to cancel the changes.

-Files and folders tab
+3.6.2 Files and folders tab